-Last February I frantically brain-stormed a last-minute timeshare getaway to warmer climes with the family.
+Last February I learned that child-less travel is the best kind of travel.
+But before realizing so, I frantically brain-stormed a last-minute timeshare getaway to warmer climes with the family.
 It would include our 2-year-old and 10-month-old.

 My stress over rising airline tickets and dwindling hotel availability prompted my partner to say, “You could just go on your own.”